Joelx/rasax-deployment-guide/README.md

 ```sh
 helm repo add rasa-x https://rasahq.github.io/rasa-x-helm
 ```
 3. Head over and edit the `rasax/basic-values.yml` file.
 Specify the external IP address of your server and generate a random string for each of the secret and token properties.
-(You can take hints from the values.yaml files about what exactly you have to enter into the respective fields)
+(You can take hints from the values.yaml files about what exactly you have to enter into the respective fields)<br>

+4. Add the official Rasa X Helm Chart to your repositories:
 ```sh
 helm repo add rasa-x https://rasahq.github.io/rasa-x-helm
 ```

-4. Install the Helm Chart into our namespace.
+5. Install the Helm Chart into our namespace.
 Note that we also chose a custom release name: `rasax-release`.
 ```sh
 helm --namespace rasax install --values rasax/basic-values.yml rasax-release rasa-x/rasa-x
 ```
-5. Now the best part after installing a Helm Chart!
+6. Now the best part after installing a Helm Chart!
 Go ahead and check how your containers are creating and your pods are coming into life!
 ```sh
 kubectl -n rasax get pods
 ```